jharrilim/jharrilim.github.io/collections/_philosophy/a-causal-existence.md

    fundamentally unreliable
 9. In either case, reality cannot fully account for its own existence from within itself
-10. Therefore, reality must have an external cause that exists outside of reality's logical framework
+10. Therefore, reality must have an external cause

-As an aside, this objection also has the consequence of affirming what we know about Science and logic already.
-Science is a framework of observation based on consistently observed occurrences, and logic is a framework of deduction based on consistent rules.
-Logic cannot replace science, and science cannot replace logic.

 ## Miscellaneous Objections